WIDEROZ/MPI/Anglais/Vocabulaire.md

 op-ed : opinion editorial
 neck and neck (very close)
 To mourn : Feel or show sorrow for someone
-Malgré : in spite / despite
+Malgré : in spite / despite2
 cost (figuré) $\neq$ price (concret) for want of = a défaut de tribes = factions